 This Cinnamon Flan is a smooth and creamy custard dessert infused with the warm flavor of cinnamon and topped with a sweet caramel topping.

-Custard based desserts are an approachable, less intimidating form of indulgence that appeals to the “average dessert consumer” in my opinion.
+Custard based desserts are a less intimidating form of indulgence that appeals to the “average dessert consumer” in my opinion.
 While many will pass up a slice of that rich cake or pie, only a few people will say no to a simple custard.

 This cinnamon flan is a light custard that is wonderfully infused with cinnamon.
 I love how subtle the flavor is, just enough to highlight the smooth and creamy custard base.